Welding_arc

 Tungsten electrodes.

-Nonconsumable electrodes of different sizes and materials are listed in:
+Non consumable electrodes of different sizes and materials are listed in:

 When a continuous joint has to be welded, automatic GTAW can be performed by providing workpiece to torch relative motion with or without filler metal supplied by a motor driven wire feed device.
-Centering of the torch on the joint is critical to the success of the operation, as are precleaning and set up.

 An Article on Hot-Wire TIG Welding was published (7) in Issue 50 of Practical Welding Letter for October 2007.
 Click on PWL#050 to read it.